top of page

 There are also apps for people who like to sleep with the sound of waves, rainfall or other soothing sounds, and inexpensive machines that produce a variety of options as to the type of sounds.

+Using white or brown noise is another option.
 You can buy machines that produce white or brown noise.
 Additionally, there are videos on YouTube that produce white or brown noise for as long as 10 hours at a time.
+An easy thing to use is a simple box fan.

 Placement of the speakers producing the masking noise is important.
 They need to be placed between the dog and the source of the triggering sound.
 So if your dog is likely to bark at sounds they hear from the window, the speakers should be as close to the window as possible.
 If your dog barks at sounds coming from the hallway of your apartment building, the speakers should be placed close to the door.